socayooot/first-React/REFLECTIONSHw9.md

 Overall, I learned how little knowledge I have in coding with JS, I wish I took a class to better understand JS and how to code like this.
 After getting help from AI and tutorials, it makes a lot more sense, but it would be more beneificial for me and the future that I took a class to understand what is going on and how to write the code.

+I should mention that my websocketserver is being ran on port 8080 while my localhost where the actual website is being run on is port 3000.
+To run must type npm run dev into the cmd line and node websocketserve.js.